robertsource/game-airplane/README.md

 > I uploaded this project to [51aspx](https://www.51aspx.com/code/BURFighterGame)   `2014-11-19`

-**Use winform to develop, operate with keyboard, very simple, no game engin, there are some small bugs, welcome to download**
+**Use winform to develop, operate with keyboard, very simple, no game engin, there are some small bugs, welcome to download beginners**

 1. Features of source code